Skip to Main Content

 The DNWR, one of the world’s longest sand spits, shelters a bay rich in marine life.
 Eelgrass beds attract brant, shorebirds feed on the tideflats, and ducks find sanctuary in the calm harbor.

-The Dungeness River Audubon Center's mission is to inspire understanding, enjoyment and stewardship of the Olympic Peninsula's unique natural and cultural resources, with emphasis on birds, rivers, fish, and people.
+The Dungeness River Nature Center's mission is to inspire understanding, enjoyment and stewardship of the Olympic Peninsula's unique natural and cultural resources, with emphasis on birds, rivers, fish, and people.